 Lastly, a lapse in auto insurance coverage (and an accident to boot) can cause your auto insurance rates to skyrocket.
 You need to get a policy back in place as soon as possible.

-Rating systems of car insurance providers vary greatly, so comparison shop to find the insurer that doesn’t care as much about a small lapse in coverage and the at-fault accident you just had.
-(See “3 ways to save big on car insurance”)
+Rating systems of car insurance providers vary greatly, so compare insurance rates with multiple insurers to find the one that doesn’t care as much about a small lapse in coverage and the at-fault accident you just had.